jamesbvaughan/jamesbvaughan.com/content/posts/volume-controller-1/index.md

 # Background

-I bought these JBLs to replace the 35 year old Kenwood speakers that I picked up at a thrift store some years ago.
+I bought these JBLs to replace the 35-year-old Kenwood speakers that I picked up at a thrift store some years ago.

 ![The speakers](speakers.webp)